 - Quilt of Valor (sew quilts for service members and veterans)

 The Bottom Line

 If you’re unsure, you can always read up on work-at-home scams, which can easily be customized to target people in this industry.

-Work-from-home sewing jobs give legitimate earning opportunities to crafty people who don’t want/don’t have traditional office jobs.
-This list isn’t even close to complete, but it sure gives you an idea of what’s “out there.”
+Work-from-home sewing jobs provide legitimate earning opportunities to crafty people who don’t want or have traditional office jobs.
+This list isn’t even close to complete, but it sure gives you an idea of the possibilities.